GSA-TTS/identity-dev-docs/_pages/saml.md

 #### Example specifying IAL, AAL, and attributes

-An IAL2 request at AAL3 for email, phone, first name, last name, and SSN might look like:
+A proofed identity request at AAL3 for email, phone, first name, last name, and SSN might look like:

 ```xml
 <samlp:AuthnRequest ...>